nebius/nebius-solution-library/k8s-training/README.md

 ### Prometheus

 Prometheus server is enabled by default.
-If you need to disable it, set `enable_prometheus` variable to `false` in terraform.tfvars` file.
+To disable it, set the `enable_prometheus` variable to `false` in the `terraform.tfvars` file.
 Because `DCGM exporter` uses Prometheus as a datasource it will be disabled as well.

 To access logs navigate to Node exporter folder `http://localhost:8080/f/e6acfbcb-6f13-4a58-8e02-f780811a2404/`

 ### NVIDIA DCGM Exporter Dashboard and Alerting

 NVIDIA DCGM Exporter Dashboard and Alerting rules are enabled by default.
-If you need to disable it, set `enable_dcgm` variable to `false` in terraform.tfvars` file.
+To disable it, set the `enable_dcgm` variable to `false` in the `terraform.tfvars` file.

 By default Alerting rules are created for node groups that has GPUs.